calblueprint/calblueprint.org.old/readme.md

 ## Amazon S3 File Storage

 We are using Amazon S3 for file storage, so ask Michelle for credentials if you absolutely need them.

-## Setup

-First, make a file for your environment variables:

-    touch config/environment_variables.rb

-We're using Devise so you should set `Devise.secret_key` in the `environment_variables.rb` file.